godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 Summary
 -------

 Typed GDScript is a powerful tool.
-Coming with Godot 3.1, it can already help you write more structured code, help you avoid common errors, and create scalable systems.
+Available as of version 3.1 of Godot, it helps you write more structured code, avoid common errors, and create scalable systems.
 In the future, static types will also bring you a nice performance boost thanks to upcoming compiler optimizations.